 However, Messi’s example is an elite reference since he is arguably the best player in the world.
 While being tall or short has its advantages in every sport, it is never a guarantee of genius.
 Today, we will be taking a look at the shortest football players in the history of the sport who have not let their height come in between their goal.

 Everton were leading the game 3-1 up until halftime, after which Spurs came back into the game, making the score 4-4 with just seven minutes to go.
-The game went into extra time, and it was looking like it would likely go to penalties up until Bernard fired in the winning goal which put Everton through to the quarter-finals.
-Bernard is an example that even with his short height of 164cm, he still had goals and skills in him.
+The game went into extra time, and it was looking like it would likely go to penalties up until Bernard fired in the winning goal, which put Everton through to the quarter-finals.
+Bernard is an example that even with his short height of 164cm, he still had goals and skills within him.
+The player has made a move to his boy Brazilian side Atletico MG.
+Since then, he has scored

 Key Stats | Figures |